RFA Wave Ruler (A212): History

 Empire Evesham was laid down on 27 October 1944.
 She was launched on 17 January 1946.
 In February, she was transferred to the Admiralty.
 Empire Evesham was completed in April 1946.
 The United Kingdom Official Number 180849 was allocated.
 Her Code Letters were GKNR.
 She was placed under the management of the Eagle Oil and Shipping Company, Middlesbrough, Yorkshire.

 On 7 March 1947, Empire Evesham was commissioned into the Royal Fleet Auxiliary (RFA) and renamed Wave Ruler.
 The Pennant number A212 was allocated.
 This would later be changed to X135.
 In May 1951, her captain refused to enter the harbour at Cairns, Queensland, Australia as there was insufficient depth of water for Wave Ruler.
 As a result of this, the harbour authorities purchased a dredger.
 On 3 April 1952, Wave Ruler caught fire whilst anchored off Greenock, Renfrewshire.
 At the time, she was fully laden and all non-essential personnel took to the lifeboats.
 The fire, which was in a pumproom, was under control within two hours.
 It damaged Wave Ruler's steering gear and she had to be assisted by four tugs to berth for the discharge of her cargo.
 On 3 October, Wave Ruler was in the Montebello Islands, Australia in support of Operation Hurricane.

-On 18 September 1953, Wave Ruler lost all power off Oporto, Portugal.
+On 18 September 1953, Wave Ruler lost all power off Porto, Portugal.
 The tugs HMS Careful and RFA Saucy were sent to her aid.
 On 28 September, she ran aground off Swansea, Glamorgan.
 Her cargo was transferred to RFA Wave Monarch on 3 October and she was refloated two days later and taken to Swansea for examination.
 On 1 December 1957, Wave Ruler arrived at Christmas Island to participate in Operation Grapple.
 From 30 September 1958 to 15 December 1960, Wave Ruler was deployed off Iceland in support of Royal Navy ships participating in the First Cod War.
 She was then refitted at Hebburn.